gvwilson/sensibleadventures/nardica/nardica.md

 "See?"
 the man said proudly.
-"They got a hunnert words when they're born, an' you can teach 'em a coupla hunnert more!"
+"You can teach 'em a coupla hunnert words, easy!"

+"I know,"
+Iffy said wistfully,
+a sudden unexpected pang in her heart.
-Iffy held her finger a few millimeters in front of one of the cages for the rat it held to sniff, then hurried on her way.
+She held her finger a few millimeters in front of one of the cages.
+The rat sniffed at it.
+"Idjit," it pronounced in its tiny squeaky voice.

 *One day*,
-she promised herself.
+Iffy promised herself as she straightened up and hurried on her way.
 One day,
 when she had a workshop of her own and she could keep whatever pets and plants she wanted